 - AU Audit; indicates attendance as a visitor only. - NR Not reported. - NV Not valid. - FF Used only in courses taken under the pass/fail grading option from Spring 1968 through Fall 1974.
 A minimum of D was required for passing. - W Approved withdrawal without credit. - I Incomplete.
 Approved extension of time to complete the final examination or other requirements of the course.
 Applies to both undergraduate and graduate students.
 (Entitles the student to an examination later without fee, or to additional time to complete other requirements of the course.
-The final grade must be reported on the Supplemental Grade Report Form.)
+The final grade will be reported via the Online Grade Change system.)